gezp/universal_robot_ign/README.md

 # universal_robot_ign

- `universal_robot_ign`  : run universal robot  in Ignition Gazebo simulator .
+ `universal_robot_ign`  : Run universal robot  in Ignition Gazebo simulator .

 It provides SDF models of universal robot for Ignition Gazebo.
-In addition, it also provides a moveit2 application demo.
+In addition, it also provides a moveit2 application demo and simple  grasp demo with Gripper Robotiq140 .

 ## 1. Usage